-We offer a range of architectural and structural components and facilitate a full facade solution.
+We offer a range of architectural and structural components and facilitate both hybrid and full facade solutions.
 This portfolio includes full facade panels and component units, which are available in a variety of material finishes and colours including acid etched, grit blasted, polished, exposed aggregate, stone-faced, brick-faced and tile-faced.

-A facing brick finish can be used for most bespoke precast-concrete applications, including arches, columns, wall panels, balconies, soffits and retaining walls.
+A facing brick finish can be used for most bespoke precast-concrete applications, including arches, columns, wall panels, balconies and soffits.
 A combination of precast-concrete finishes can be used within the same or adjacent units, and smaller elements can be used in combination with traditional brickwork, such as brick-faced lintels or underslung soffits.

 If choosing a facing brick finish, the selection of brick type should be a key consideration, not only for visual impact but for manufacture and overall cost.
 Purpose-made precast brick slips or practically any cut traditional brick material can be used, but not all brick types are appropriate or as easy to bond into concrete.

 Colour uniformity of the brick material must be considered, and pallets should be mixed to minimise any obvious variations on a facade.
 This is particularly important for large expanses of brickwork, or where adjacent panels are manufactured at different times, decreasing the risk of colour changes between panels.
 This needs to be stated in the material specification.

 Precast & Prefabricated Brick Components – Lightweight Soffits